-If you’re a registered charity in England, Wales or Northern Ireland with fundraising costs of £100,000 or more, please pay our annual levy to register.
+If you’re a registered charity in England, Wales or Northern Ireland with fundraising costs of £100,000 or more, you will need to pay our annual levy to register.
 The levy is a voluntary contribution to support the cost of our work.

 There are many good reasons for paying the levy.

-Charities that fall within the levy that choose not to demonstrate their commitment to good fundraising will be identified in the directory.
+Charities that fall within the levy that choose not to demonstrate their commitment to good fundraising will be identified in our directory.

 How much you pay

 The levy is based on your reported fundraising expenditure.
 There are different bands according to the amount spent: